doylep/MinervaBoard/README.md

 - Raspberry Pi input/outputs Pi12, Pi16-18, Pi20, and Pi23-25 can be connected directly to the pins, routed through a Darlington array for high current output, or routed through a level shifter for 5V input or output.
 The propogation direction of the level shifter is set by Pi18.
 - Raspberry Pi input/outputs Pi5-6, Pi9-11, Pi13, Pi19, and Pi26 can be connected directly to the pins, routed through a Darlington array for high current output, or routed through a level shifter for 5V input or output.
 The propogation direction of the level shifter is set by Pi21.
 - Raspberry Pi input/outputs Pi2-4, Pi17, Pi22, and Pi27 are exposed directly to the pins for 3V input and output.
+- The audio output is in active development and may not work as intended.

 Further documentation is forthcoming.